• Colombian El Carmen Filter

 Decaffeinated Colombian El Carmen Filter Roast

+We just love this decaf, in our opinion El Carmen is still up there with the best.
 Ethyl Acetate Decaffeinated coffee is a revolution in its own right.
-We have seen a number of different processes over the years and progressively the coffee outcome has improved.
-This is my favourite decaffeinated coffee to date.
-I try to keep El Carmen here all through the year when possible.
-The last few years have made the supply of this,(and many other) coffees a real challenge.
-To get a coffee of this clarity and sweet acidity is a rarity to have as a filter roast.
-There just is no sign of decaffeination in the cup.
+Over the years, we have seen a number of different processes and decaffeinated coffee quality has improved.
+We try to keep El Carmen here all through the year .To get a coffee of this clarity and sweet acidity is a rarity to have as a filter roast.
+You really have to look for evidence of decaffeination in the cup.

 Top Trumps